isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

  - The command is extracted from the request.
  - A role is assigned using recorded information in the request.
- - The role is used to accept (pass through) or reject (send a forbidden response) the command.
+ - The role is used to accept (pass through) or reject (send a forbidden response to) the command.

 Here is a summary of the steps in processing a response:
  - The information attached to the request is retrieved during the